Wilson194/OrodaelTurrim/docs/source/Gui.rst

 **Filter window**
  When you click on the `Filters` button, new window will open.
 Here you can specify which filters you want to use and the order of the filters.
-You can read about filter system here **TODO**.
+You can read about filter system here :ref:`filters`.
 There are 4 control buttons for filters

  * |filter_add| - Add filter to active filters
  * |filter_remove| - Remove filter from active filters